stsnel/python-string-extractor/README.md

 The cache is non-persistent by default.
 It can be useful to persist the cache to file in order to cache extracted strings across multiple executions of a program.
-If a StringExtractor is created with a filename argument, the cache is loaded from file on creation of the StringExtrator.
+If a StringExtractor is created with a filename argument, the cache is loaded from file on creation of the StringExtractor.
 The cache must be saved using the save() function after the StringExtractor has processed all lines.
 For example: